-Take this Wisconsin state–approved online course, print your temporary certificate, and be on the water in just a few hours.
+Take this Minnesota state–approved online course, print your temporary certificate, and be on the water in just a few hours.

-Get your Wisconsin Boating Safety Education Certificate in 3 Steps.
+Get your Minnesota Boater Education Certificate in 3 steps.

-Study and Pass the Wisconsin Boater Safety Course
+Study and Pass the Minnesota Boater Safety Course

 Study the free online course material.
-After completing the course, you’ll take the Wisconsin Final Exam.
+After completing the course, you’ll take the Minnesota Final Exam.
 (If you don’t pass on the first try, don’t worry.
-Keep taking the exam for free until you pass.)
+Keep taking the Final Exam for free until you pass.)

 Pay and Print Your Temporary Certificate

-After passing and paying the $29.50 course fee, you’ll instantly print out a temporary certificate, which is your temporary operating permit to operate legally on Wisconsin waters while you wait for your permanent card to arrive.
+After passing and paying the $22.50 course fee, you’ll instantly print out a temporary certificate, which is your temporary operating permit to operate legally on Minnesota waters while you wait for your permanent card to arrive.

 What to Expect When Taking the Course

 To help you improve your boating skills and to prepare you for the Final Exam, the course is broken down into 6 easy-to-understand units that you can complete at your own pace:

 - Unit 2: Getting Out on the Water